 This book has its share of unparliamentary, crude language, too, which I think only adds to the humor.
 I have not read the reviews of this book on other sites but I can say with certainty that Adams must have received loads of left-handed compliments for the use of language and his musings on sensitive topics such as religion, especially from purists.
-All said and done, with all its warts, this book is a must read for all Scott Adams fans and for those as well who have a sense of humor.
-Touchy and upright lot should avoid this book.
+All said and done, with all its warts, this book is a must-read for all Scott Adams fans and for those as well who have a sense of humor.
+The touchy and upright lot should avoid this book.

-Finally, I got to know a few things about Scott Adams once i was done reading this book.
+Finally, I got to know a few things about Scott Adams.
 A mere repetition of the following clued me into his likes:

 a) He loves playing tennis, b) he adores ‘Grey Goose’ vodka, c) ‘Electric fence’ is his favorite phrase and d) he fantasizes a lot about being President of the United States.